 In this section we discuss regression results, the core of our empirical analysis.
 Table 2 summarizes our regression results.
-The 12 columns across the table are four models for each of the three types of benefits; that is, actual, partially simulated, and fully simulated benefits.
+The 12 columns across the table report the results based on four models for each of the three types of benefits; that is, actual, partially simulated, and fully simulated benefits.
 We run these regressions using four different outcome variables, which appear in the row of the table.
-Each result reported in the table is the coefficient on the benefits in each regression.
-For the purpose of exposition, the parameter estimates associated with the other explanatory variables-age, year, sector, gender, and sector dummies-are not shown in the table but are available upon request.
+The table reports the coefficient on the benefits in each regression.
+For the purpose of exposition, the parameter estimates associated with the other explanatory variables-age, year, sector, gender, and sector dummies-are not shown in the table.